nicholsons/comp0035-2024-tutorials/activities/week7/7-2-identify-classes.md

 database; and that data is passed to a view, which renders the requested page.

 **Models**: Represent the data and its related logic.
 It interacts with the database and determines the data that is being transferred to the controller.
-We will use the ORM pattern to map between these model classes and the database tables.
+We will use the ORM data mapper pattern to map between these model classes and the database tables.

 **Views**: In the view, the data is accessed and the information contained within is used to render the HTML content of the page the user ultimately sees in their browser.
 In the coursework, the design of the views is represented by the